We Often Criticize What We Don’t Understand

 Once Jesus drove a demon out of a man.
 The man had been mute, but when the evil spirit was exorcized, he began speaking.

 Instead they chose to be critical.
-Some questioned the source of his power and others insisted he do another miracle, as if the first wasn’t enough.
+Some questioned the source of his power and others insisted he does another miracle as if the first wasn’t enough.

 Things aren’t much different today.
 When someone comes along with a variant understanding of God, lives life in a different manner, or walks with a greater degree of spiritual power, the common response is criticism.